The Example of the Lord's Prayer

 Jesus taught about prayer by using a pattern for a good example of praying -- His sample prayer, come to be known as the Lord's Prayer, in Matthew 6:9-13.
 Nowhere do we read that Jesus told His disciples to memorize the exact wording of this sample prayer.
 He said, "This is how you should pray" not "This is what you should pray."
 This prayer has, however, become probably the most memorized prayer.
 In Matthew 6, just prior to giving the prayer, he warned them that prayer should not be done to be seen by man but to be in touch with the Father (v.
 5-6) and that prayer should not be mere words (v.
 7-8).

-The Children Learn to Pray Curriculum, best suited for grades 1-4, was designed to help children not only memorize the Lord's Prayer but also to understand its meaning.
+Best suited for grades 1-4, this curriculum was designed to help children not only memorize the Lord's Prayer but also to understand its meaning.
 By the end of this course, the children should have a better grasp of the One to whom they pray and how that affects the way they pray.